Updated: 3rd March 2021

 If you are considering making redundancies after the furlough scheme ends, you need to ensure you follow government guidelines to protect yourself from the risk of an unfair dismissal claim further down the line.
 The way you select employees for redundancy must be fair, and this must be done using the correct process.

 Staff who have been furloughed continue to accrue statutory holiday entitlements throughout this time.
-If an employee was put on furlough at the start of the scheme in March, by October it is reasonable to assume that they could have built up a considerable amount of annual leave.
+If an employee was put on furlough at the start of the scheme in April 2020, a year later, it is reasonable to assume that they could have built up a considerable amount of annual leave.
 This could cause both logistical and financial problems for employers when employees return to work.

 If employees have not opted to use any of their holiday entitlement during the furlough period, they will be returning to work with an inflated amount of annual leave to be taken over the course of the next two years.
 This could mean your business is left short on staff members at a time when you need all your employees to be working to aid in the recovery process.
 You are able to restrict employees’ annual leave so long as there is a valid business reason for doing so, and new regulation now means that annual leave can be rolled over into the next two leave years in order to give companies more flexibility to manage their workforce during this time.